viewlagoon/SC13/README.md

 SC'13
 ====
-These source code is written by modified Gunbai Script.
+These source codes are written by modified Gunbai Script.

 src/             : sources (strategy:r)